-Even if you are a novice when it comes to solid wood floor sanding it is possible, with a little know-how and a great deal of determination, to sand any type of wood flooring to the all-over smoothness required to build up a brand new finishing.
+Even if you are a novice when it comes to solid wood floor sanding it is possible, with a little know-how and a great deal of determination, to sand any type of wood flooring to the all-over smoothness required to build up a brand-new finishing.

 How To Sand Wood Floors The Right Way

 Over or under-sanding will unfortunately become glaringly obvious when the floor is finished, and the amateur hand usually shows itself in uneven sanding, bevels or (worse yet) gouges caused by running the machine whilst stationary.
-In addition to the correct handing of the sanding machine it is important to know the right grade of sandpaper to use, as well as having a light touch with the edging sander.
+In addition to the correct handling of the sanding machine, it is important to know the right grade of sandpaper to use, as well as having a light touch with the edging sander.

 Preparation is key

-Get down on the floor and examine the boards with a careful eye and fix gaps, damaged or split boards and remove splinters before going any further.
+Get down on the floor and examine the boards with a careful eye fix gaps, damaged or split boards, and remove splinters before going any further.
 If the floor is very old then check the remaining width of the planks to see if there is enough meat on those wooden bones to be able to take a sanding.
 Wood cannot be sanded and refinished indefinitely, so if the planks look thin in places or are beginning to look a bit crumbly then it would not be wise to attempt another sanding.
 If this is the case then play safe and get a free flooring assessment from a professional wood sanding company before deciding what to do next.

-Whilst it is true to say that all drum and belt sanders available for hire in the UK are significantly more lightweight than the heavy industry beasts used by floor sanding professionals, it is still possible to complete a good sanding on a floor which is light to moderately stained.
-For heavy stains and/or damaged wood you would be best advised to go the specialists to avoid costing yourself more money.
+Whilst it is true to say that all drum and belt sanders available for hire in the UK are significantly more lightweight than the heavy industry beasts used by floor sanding professionals, it is still possible to complete a good sanding on a floor that is light to moderately stained.
+For heavy stains and/or damaged wood you would be best advised to go to the specialists to avoid costing yourself more money.

-Once, twice, three times a sandin
+Once, twice, three times a sanding

 packed into the nooks and crevices of the machine.